Best Doctor for Dizziness Near Me in Casper, WY

 Dizziness is one of the most common reasons people see their doctor.
 Dizziness may be caused by factors such as poor circulation, effects from medication, inner ear disturbances, vestibular migraines, or motion sickness.
 Other causes of dizziness include alcohol use, anxiety, low blood sugar, low blood pressure, or head trauma.

 Inner ear conditions are a common cause of dizziness.
 These conditions are the result of your brain reorienting itself after receiving signals that are inconsistent with what your eyes and senses are receiving.
-Examples of inner ear conditions that may cause dizziness includes:

 - Benign paroxysmal positional vertigo (BPPV): BPPV causes you to feel dizzy for a few seconds after a quick change in head or body position.
 BBPV is the most common cause of vertigo, mostly affecting aging people or people who have experienced a head injury.